Position (finance): Bull position

 A trader holding a bull position will benefit when the price of the underlying goes up.
-This is equivalent to holding a long position on most financial instruments, but a short position on put options, inverse ETFs or similar.
+This is equivalent to holding a long position on most financial instruments, but also a short position on put options, inverse ETFs or similar.

 Bear position

 A trader holding a bear position will benefit when the price of the underlying goes down.
-This is equivalent to holding a short position on most financial instruments, but a long position on put options, inverse ETFs or similar.
+This is equivalent to holding a short position on most financial instruments, but also a long position on put options, inverse ETFs or similar.

 Net position

 Net position is the difference between total open long (receivable) and open short (payable) positions in a given asset (security, foreign exchange currency, commodity, etc.) held by an individual.
 This also refers to the amount of assets held by a person, firm, or financial institution, as well as the ownership status of a person's or institution's investments.